dgblack/AndroidStreamControl/README.md

 * You will receive a dialogue ensuring that you want to end the service.
 This will destroy the peer connection and disconnect from websocket

 ### Main Components Used in App
-* WebRTC: com.dafruits:webrtc has the best video streaming (least amount of streaming and lag).
+* WebRTC: com.dafruits:webrtc has the best video streaming (least amount of lag).
 We also tried: io.github.webrtc-sdk:android and io.getstream:stream-webrtc-android.
 * MediaProjection: allows us to capture device screen.
 Works in conjunction with WebRTC ScreenCapturer class.
 * Android Accessibility Service: The ControlService element.
 Allows us to dispatch simple gestures such as clicks and drags from remote device to local device.
 * Foreground Service: most app functionality works within the foreground service.
 It allows us to run code even outside of the app.